ue22-p20/web-intro/notebooks/01-motivation.md

 for instance

 * `facebook.com` hosts an enormous *backend* architecture
-  * whole datacenters, enormous amount of code
+  * whole datacenters, huge amount of code
   * whose purpose is to serve network requests
 * issued by traditional browsers (Chrome, Firefox, Edge, Safari, …)
   * and mobile apps running on phones and tablets